Itinerarium

 An itinerarium (plural: itineraria) was an ancient Roman travel guide in the form of a listing of cities, villages (vici) and other stops on the way, including the distances between each stop and the next.
 Surviving examples include the Antonine Itinerary and the Bordeaux Itinerary.
+The term later evolved and took wider meanings (see later meanings below).

+These text-based route descriptions were complemented by physical markers on the ground in the form of the miliarium, or Roman milestone, which confirmed the distances along the described route.